davestearns/eventlogs/README.md

 [![CI](https://github.com/davestearns/eventlogs/actions/workflows/ci.yml/badge.svg)](https://github.com/davestearns/eventlogs/actions/workflows/ci.yml)

 This crate supports a style of transaction processing known as ["event sourcing."](https://martinfowler.com/eaaDev/EventSourcing.html) Instead of storing a single mutable record that is updated as the entity's state changes, event-sourcing systems record a series of immutable events about each entity, and reduce those events into a current state (known as an "aggregate") as needed.
-The event log for an entity provides a complete audit trail and makes it easier to record distinct properties about events that may occur multiple times (e.g., a payment that is partially captured or refunded several times).
+The event log for an entity provides a complete audit trail and makes it easier to record distinct properties about events that may occur multiple times (e.g., a task that is closed and re-opened multiple times).

 > [!CAUTION]
 > The crate is functional and unit tested, but hasn't been used in production yet, so use at your own risk!